1995: The year the future began

 Interestingly, Simpson’s lawyers did not dispute the science behind forensic DNA testing.
 Rather, they challenged how that evidence was collected by Los Angeles police.
 At trial, Simpson’s lawyers extracted acknowledgements from police criminalists that they had mishandled or overlooked DNA evidence.

-The inept police work allowed the defense to raise the far-fetched argument that Simpson had been framed.
-That was very unlikely.
-But given the series of screw-ups in gathering, handling, and evaluating the DNA evidence, the claim was at least faintly plausible.
+The shoddy police work allowed Simpson’s defense to raise the far-fetched argument that their client had been framed.
+Now that was very, very unlikely.
+But given the series of screw-ups by authorities in gathering, handling, processing, and evaluating the DNA evidence, the claim was at least faintly plausible.

 In addition, a police detective prominent in the Simpson case, Mark Fuhrman, was shown during the trial to be a racist and a perjurer.
 He was a rogue cop — and a godsend to Simpson’s defense team.

 By the time the case reached the jury, Simpson’s defense team had so thoroughly challenged the prosecution’s best evidence that acquittal was inevitable, despite his probable guilt.